Supervised Image Classification with Random Forest in R

 layer.name = "Features")

-One cool aspect of using optical imagery rasters with various bands is the ability to rearrange these bands to create new, informative images.
+One nice aspect of using optical imagery rasters with various bands is the ability to rearrange these bands to create new and informative images.
 To provide some context, the drone imagery we’re working with includes natural color RGB bands, which are part of the visible spectrum for humans, along with the Red Edge and Near-Infrared bands, which lie outside this spectrum.
 The latter two bands are particularly useful for highlighting vegetation characteristics, as plants reflect a significant amount of infrared light.
 This unique property makes infrared imagery an invaluable tool for analyzing vegetation, as it offers deeper insights into the state, health, vigor, and other attributes of plants that natural color imagery simply cannot reveal.

 Now that we have our raster image and training features prepared, let’s move on to the next step: using this raster image and bands to create various vegetation indexes.
 They will be stacked as bands and will be used to train the model, using the mapped polygons, and to predict the vegetation classes in the later steps of the classification.
 This process will improve the classification of the image by pinpointing pixel combinations that are more accurately representative of the specific vegetation characteristics we aim to map.